Dominik2812/django_google_calendar_milestones/README.md

 * The **EventManipulation** class that enables the app to list, create and delete Google Calendar events.
 Methods from the **AccessToGoogleCalendar** class are inherited.

 * The third part consists of all the View classes to list, create and delete objects from the database.
 Those Views inherit from the previous parts **Eventmanipulation** and thereby from the **AccessToGoogleCalendar** class.
 There are three major views.
-The GoalsView, that enables you to create a goal and lists all former goals to the right.
+The GoalsView, enables you to create a goal and lists all former goals to the right.
 The MilestoneCreateView does the same for Milestone objects.
-The MilestoneShowView enables you to comfortably display all Milestones of a certain Goal, with the list of Goals on the left and the lsit of goals on the right.
+The MilestoneShowView enables you to comfortably display all Milestones of a certain Goal, with the list of Goals on the left and the list of goals on the right.

 * All those views combine either display a form to create an object and a list of either the same species or yet another object class.
-This achived by inheriting from different Django classes  **BaseCreateView, BaseListView, TemplateResponseMixin** for the **GoalsView** and **BaseDetailView, TemplateResponseMixin** for the **MilestoneShowView**.
+This achieved by inheriting from different Django classes  **BaseCreateView, BaseListView, TemplateResponseMixin** for the **GoalsView** and **BaseDetailView, TemplateResponseMixin** for the **MilestoneShowView**.

 * The **MilestoneCreateView** inherits from the **CreateMilestone** instead of the **BaseCreateView** as the form has to be costumized (does not contain the *g_id* and *goals* attribut).
 * To eventually display the list of objects as well as the creation form in the same template, the *get* methods are modified.
 An empty form is created by **BaseCreateview** or **CreateMilestone**.
 The lists are however queried in different ways: In the **GoalsView** by the **BaseListView** class.
-In the **MilestoneShowView** the Milestones are contained by the **BaseDetailView** of the consiered Goal, whereas the Goals list is obtained by an ordinary query *Goal.objects.all()*.
+In the **MilestoneShowView** the Milestones are contained by the **BaseDetailView** of the considered Goal, whereas the Goals list is obtained by an ordinary query *Goal.objects.all()*.

   ![loadData](pics/MilestoneShowView.png?raw=true "loadData")

-* The only error that occured during the development of this app in the **MilestoneCreateView** when the end date of the milestone was set before the startsdate.
+* The only error that occurred during the development of this app in the **MilestoneCreateView** when the end date of the milestone was set before the start date.
 Google Calendar rejects this request and to avoid that the app crashes the *post* method of the milestoneCreateView will remind you of the incoherent input data.

 * The **DeleteGoalView** and **DeleteMilestoneView** contain modified *get* methods to not only delete the Milestone from the local database but also the equivalent event in your calendar.
-In addition the *success_url* attribute of the **DeleteMileStoneView** class is modified to stay on the same page by the *get_success_url* method.
+In addition, the *success_url* attribute of the **DeleteMileStoneView** class is modified to stay on the same page by the *get_success_url* method.

   ![loadData](pics/DeleteMilestoneView.png?raw=true "loadData")

 * An additional **SynchronizeView** enables you to adapt your local database if events in the Google Calendar have been deleted.

 ### optional iframe
-In the template*milestones_list.html* an iframe is commented out with which you could potenitally display the google calendar directly to the template.
+In the template*milestones_list.html* an iframe is commented out with which you could potentially display the google calendar directly to the template.
 It is however not possible to see the color-coding in this iframe, which I thought is lame and not in the spirit of the project.